DanielAvinoam/TheSubZeroProject/README.md

 );
 ```
 The `NotifyRoutine` will be invoked whenever a new process is created.
 In this function the driver needs to save the PID of the created process, and capture its first thread - This can be done using another callback registration function named  `PsSetCreateThreadNotifyRoutineEx` that works similarly to the one prior.
 Before a new thread executes, it calls the `TestAlert` function, that flushes its APC queue.
 This guarantee us that our shellcode will be executed before the process' main thread.
-Prior to the APC queueing, the shellcode should be allocated to the process' address spaces.
+Prior to the APC queuing, the shellcode should be allocated to the process' address spaces.
 This is possible only from the context of that process and since callback functions are executing by an arbitrary thread, another APC should be queued - this time a kernel one.
 The following graph demonstrates the flow of events:

 ![Driver Flow](https://github.com/DanielAvinoam/TheSubZeroProject/blob/main/Images/DriverFlow.JPG "Driver Flow")